utkarsh147-del/Face-recogniser-using-Deep-Learning/README.md

 It's a deep neural network from scratch.The language used is Python and Keras libraries are utilized for neural network.For face extraction MTCNN is used.
 For complete code visit the code page of this repository
 ## Requirements
-This project requires some modules which are
-1.import numpy as np
+This project requires some modules to import which are 1.import numpy as np
 2.import pandas as pd
 3.import os